-- 1. Critical Care Reviews (criticalcarereviews.com) - a.
-This is an up-to-date resource and arguably the current best resource for dissemination of critical care literature - Rob sends a weekly email with the newest and most relevant studies, including RCTs, SR-MAs, guideline updates, observational studies and useful narrative reviews - c.
-Also includes a paper of the week that typically is very useful and topical, particularly as part of Part 2 preparation - 2.
-The Bottom Line (thebottomline.org.uk) - a.
-Fantastic summaries of landmark papers - b.
-International contributors - c.
-Has a dedicated "Intensive Care Medicine" section - 3.
-Wellington ICU (@WellingtonICU) - a.
-These guys have started a fantastic initiative where the papers being covered in their Journal Club are summarised in a series of punchy tweets on Twitter - b.
-Again, a low-effort way to keep on top of things - 4.
-The local internet sites [CritIQ www.critiq.com (great journal club) and Intensive Care Network ICN intensivecarenetwork.com] - 5.
-Good information in blogs like LifeinTheFastLane (LITFL).
-The FOAMed stuff is growing exponentially, but beware the line where critique turns into opinion - 6.
-The JAMA User's Guides to the Medical Literature.
-Links available from many sites or buy the book from AMPCo. - 7.
-Fink M, Hayes M and Soni N (eds) Classic Papers in Critical Care, Bladon Medical Publishing.
-A collection of all those older papers which are really important and led to the development of how we now practice. - 8.
-Iphone/Ipad app ICU Trials - a.
-Relatively up to date useful resource for highlighting some of the older studies that informed earlier practice does miss some newer studies
+- Critical Care Reviews (criticalcarereviews.com). - This is an up-to-date resource and arguably the current best resource for dissemination of critical care literature. - Rob sends a weekly email with the newest and most relevant studies, including RCTs, SR-MAs, guideline updates, observational studies and useful narrative reviews - Also includes a paper of the week that typically is very useful and topical, particularly as part of Part 2 preparation - The Bottom Line (thebottomline.org.uk) - o Fantastic summaries of landmark papers - International contributors - Has a dedicated "Intensive Care Medicine" section - Wellington ICU (@WellingtonICU) - These guys have started a fantastic initiative where the papers being covered in their Journal Club are summarised in a series of punchy tweets on Twitter.
+Again, a loweffort way to keep on top of things - Collections by major critical care journals (Intensive Care Medicine, Critical Care Medicine, Current Opinions in Critical Care).
+These collections compile evidence into high-quality up to date narrative reviews to put the evidence in context with a pragmatic approach - Good information in blogs like LifeinTheFastLane (LITFL).
+The FOAMed stuff is growing exponentially, but beware the line where critique turns in to opinion - The JAMA User's Guides to the Medical Literature.
+Links available from many sites or buy the book from AMPCo. - Fink M, Hayes M and Soni N (eds) Classic Papers in Critical Care, Bladon Medical Publishing.
+A collection of all those older papers which are really important and led to the development of how we now practice.